 Could Windows XP run modern software?

-No. Modern applications require far more memory, graphics capability, and system features.
+No. Modern applications require far more memory, graphics capability, and system features than XP can provide.

 Is Windows XP still supported?